lehigh-university-libraries/islandora_access/README.md

 This module also allows all published nodes to be viewable by anonymous users.

-Node administrators are then also able to create, update, and delete media for the node(s) the user is an administator of.
+Node administrators are then also able to create, update, and delete media for the node(s) the user is an administrator of.

 ## Requirements